Hollie Smith: Career

 In 2003, Smith moved to Wellington singing with TrinityRoots.
 She recorded an album Home, Land and Sea and toured with the band.
 She also featured on Fat Freddy’s Drop's track ‘Hope’ and performed on Concord Dawn and Recloose’ albums.

 In 2005, the 5-track Hollie Smith EP was released, featuring her own compositions.
 In 2005, the single "Bathe in the River", written by Don McGlashan and featuring Smith, was released.
 The song, from the soundtrack of the New Zealand feature film, No. 2, was a significant hit, spending 22 weeks in the NZ Top 10 and went on to win the APRA Silver Scroll.

 In 2005, Smith signed a multi-album record deal with Manhattan Records, part of the Blue Note Label Group.
 Hollie would then record in New York City with producer and keyboard legend James Poyser (The Roots), Adam Blackstone (Kanye West, Justin Timberlake) and Jeff Lee Johnson (Erykah Badu, Aretha Franklin).
 The deal then collapsed upon the sale of Manhattan Records/EMI to Universal, which forced the singer to use the profits of her first album release, Long Player, released in 2006, debuting at #1 and going on to sell Gold, to get out of the deal with Blue Note.
 During this time she opened for artists Bob Dylan and Coldplay on the New Zealand legs of their tours.

 After a forced two-year absence from the music industry, Smith released the album Humour and the Misfortune of Others on 15 March 2010, and would debut at #1 and become certified gold.
 She followed this soon after with the "Hollie and The Last S.O.S Tour" in New Zealand.

 2011 saw the release of a collaborative album Smith produced with Electric Wire Hustle member Mara TK titled "Band of Brothers Vol. 1", which received a 4 star review from the NZ Herald's Russell Baillie, describing it as "a sideways step but still highly approachable".

 In 2012, Smith, with fellow singer/songwriters Anika Moa and Boh Runga, embarked on a sold-out national acoustic church tour of New Zealand.
-Later that year Smith, Anika Moa, and Boh Runga starred in an online video campaign supporting gay marriage, alongside other New Zealand singers Anika Moa and Boh Runga, as well as Olympian Danyon Loader and former Governor-General Dame Catherine Tizard.
+Later that year Smith, Moa, and Runga starred in an online video campaign supporting gay marriage, alongside Olympian Danyon Loader and former Governor-General Dame Catherine Tizard.

-In 2013 Smith, Anika Moa, and Boh Runga released a collaborative album titled "Anika Boh Hollie".
+In 2013 Smith, Moa, and Runga released a collaborative album titled "Anika Boh Hollie".
 Following this they embarked on a national tour of concerts at wineries around New Zealand with the internationally acclaimed New Zealand group Fat Freddy's Drop.